 - Veterinary medications.
 Medications for pets are often flavored to make them easier to give, but this also means that your pet is more likely to get into them and overdose.
 Only give your pet the recommended dosage of their own medication, never one that has been prescribed to another animal.

 - Chocolate.
 Though it counts as a food, chocolate gets its own spot on the list because of how commonly it causes toxicity in dogs.
+‘Theobromine’ is a bitter alkaloid chemical found in the cacao plant, from which chocolates are made.
 The theobromine acts as a stimulant, causing restlessness, drooling and vomiting, and symptoms as severe as seizures and even death.

 - Cleaning products.
 Though pets are less likely to get into cleaning products, as they are generally not very tasty, some cleaners and detergent give off an inviting aroma.
 Also, your pet may lick their paws after walking across a surface that is still wet with a cleaning product.